thenicebro/scenarios/linux/lab-cancel-file-change/step1.md

-# Undo the changes you made
+# Undo the Changes You Made

 The git restore command is used to discard changes in your working directory.
 This can be useful if you have made changes to a file that you no longer want to keep.